Greek – eiréné – one, peace, quietness, rest

 Character that has been cultivated by the Holy Spirit

 Peace is a fruit of the Holy Spirit

 “But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
 Against such there is no law.”

 Galatians 5:22-23 NKJV

-Peace comes from having an intimate relationship with God and nothing to do with external circumstances.
+Peace comes as a result of having an intimate relationship with God and nothing to do with external circumstances.